kframework/X86-64-semantics/x86-semantics/docs/reports/planeer.md

 ## Todo
 - Paper
+  - Provode DJ with related work on existing projects hosting semantics.
+  - instructions containing UIF are never testing in stoke whereas we can test it.
   - Problem with secondary searhces in involving UIFs.
   - what about the baseInstructions: should we have our own or just take it from stoke
   - K better than strata because of the ease of testing uifs